DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 * a free statement of comparability detailing overseas degree equivalency from UK ENIC once you’ve submitted your application, if your provider asks for this

 ### Get an adviser
-You can also register with our Get an adviser service for personalised advice about teaching in England over email, phone or online chat.
+You can also register with our Get an adviser service for personalised advice about teaching in England over email and phone, or use the online chat service on this page.

 <a href="https://adviser-getintoteaching.education.gov.uk/" class="button">Get an adviser</a>

-## 3. Find out about financial support
+## 3. Find out about fees and financial support

-Course fees for international students on fee-paying teacher training courses are usually  between £11,000 and £16,000 – costs vary, so check with individual providers for more information.

 Most international students will not be eligible for financial support.

+Course fees for international students on fee-paying teacher training courses are between about £9,250 and £16,000 – fees vary between training providers and any financial support is dependent on your immigration status.
+You will also need to pay for your living costs while you train.

-You can also apply for a salaried teacher training course, when you’ll earn money while you train in a school.
+You can apply for a salaried teacher training course, when you’ll earn money while you train in a school.
 However, these courses are competitive and you will usually need to have achieved highly in your bachelor’s degree and have at least 3 years’ relevant work experience.

 ### Already living in the UK?

 You may be eligible to get financial support with your teacher training course if you:

-• have settled or pre-settled status under the EU Settlement Scheme
+• have settled or pre-settled status under the [EU Settlement Scheme](https://www.gov.uk/settled-status-eu-citizens-families)

-• don’t fall under the EU Settlement Scheme, but have settled status, for example indefinite leave to remain
+• don’t fall under the EU Settlement Scheme, but have settled status, for example [indefinite leave to remain](https://www.gov.uk/guidance/indefinite-leave-to-remain-in-the-uk)

 CTA: